cvat-ai/cvat/README.md

 These instructions below should work for Ubuntu 16.04.
 Probably it will work on other OSes as well with minor modifications.

+For Windows: **Before** cloning the repository use `git config --global core.autocrlf false` to enable Linux style line ending.
+This is necessary for the server to work.
+Otherwise the error `/usr/bin/env: ‘bash\r’: No such file or directory`  will be shown.
+After building the image the setting can be set to `true` again.

 ### Install [Docker CE](https://www.docker.com/community-edition) or [Docker EE](https://www.docker.com/enterprise-edition) from official site

 Please read official manual [here](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/).